 - Carry-Back loans

-We a seller carries back a second mortgage, the you borrow part of the seller's home equity..
-You would finance the majority of the purchase price with a traditional lending institution and borrow the remainder from the seller.
-Usually this form of second mortgage has higher interest.
+In a "carry back" situation, the seller commits to loan you some of his home equity to help you with your down payment funds.
+In this scenario, you would finance the largest portion of the purchase price with a traditional lender and borrow the remaining amount from the seller.
+Often, this type of second mortgage has a higher rate of interest.

-No matter your strategy of putting together down payment funds, the satisfaction of owning your own home will be just as great!
+No matter your strategy of pulling together down payment money, the satisfaction of reaching the goal of living in your own home will be just as sweet!